elliothux/Apate/README.md

 # the Apate Project
-A realtime image process tool based on web technologys.
+A realtime image process tool based on web technologies.